arvimal/BootCamp/003-Operating-System-Concepts/01-Process-Management.md

 ## 8. Process Schedulers [CPU Schedulers]
 CPU Schedulers or Process schedulers schedule processes to run on the CPUs, based on various factors such as priority, nice value etc..

-From 2.6 kernel versions onwards, Linux uses the `Completely Fair Scheduler`, also known as `CFS`.
+From 2.6 kernel versions onwards, Linux uses the `Completely Fair Queue` scheduler, also known as `CFQ`.

 >**From Wikipedia**:
 >In contrast to the previous O(1) scheduler used in older Linux 2.6 kernels, the CFS scheduler